Mistium/Origin-OS/readme.md

 originOS is a shell for running osl.

 OSL (Origin Scripting Language) is a programming language primarily focused on real time ui rendering.

-## Patreon

-Join the originOS patreon for:

-- Early access to new originOS versions

-- You get 10x the storage space on your originOS account (dm me on discord and i'll increase your storage limit) (500,000 bytes of data)

-- You get your name in the supporters tab in the settings app (and packaged with originOS)

-- A special role in the originOS discord server

 ## Features
 ```